uvatmvf/EasyWcfPubSub/README.md

 <h1>Nuget</h1>
 <h1>Quick Start Examples</h1>
-Download code from repository.
+1/ Download code from repository.

-Open solution file.
+2. Open solution file.
 (Restore nuget packages)

-Build all.
+3. Build all.

-Open WcfPubSubConsoleServer bin\debug folder
+4. Open WcfPubSubConsoleServer bin\debug folder

-Run WcfPubSubConsoleServer.exe as administrator
+5. Run WcfPubSubConsoleServer.exe as administrator

-Open WcfSampleClient bin\debug folder
+6. Open WcfSampleClient bin\debug folder

-Run TestPubSub.exe application.
+7. Run TestPubSub.exe application.

+The console server should look like:

 The sample client and server applications provide demonstration for the pub sub service.
 The sample application has a proxy class generated from the WCF service and configuration files.